 The work of preparation for First Communion, especially among adults, was the aspect of Eymard’s vision that interested Archbishop Marie Dominique Auguste Sibour of Paris when the two met and the priest shared his project.
-Eucharistic communities and organizations were springing up throughout France―many of them emphasizing only prayer and reparation―but Archbishop Sibour rightly perceived that Eymard’s intuition into the Eucharist was not limited merely to adoration but to reaching out to those who were estranged from the church and evangelizing them.
+Eucharistic communities and organizations were springing up throughout France―many of them emphasizing only prayer and reparation―but Archbishop Sibour rightly perceived that Eymard’s intuition into the Eucharist was not limited solely to adoration but to reaching out to those who were estranged from the Church and evangelizing them.
 He gave approval on May 13, 1856.
 This date is observed in the congregations Father Eymard founded as the feast of Our Lady of the Blessed Sacrament.

 Father Eymard immediately directed his ministry to the young workers, the “rag pickers,” and the other barely employable men who made up a large segment of the labor force of Paris.
 No sooner did he attract a few men to join him than he had to close the house and move to another location.
 This happened twice within the span of a few years.
 At times, the Eymardian communities were so poor that a neighboring convent of sisters fed the priests and brothers.
 Not being able to provide food and shelter did not help Father Eymard attract vocations!

 “Gift of Self”